 - Sidenote: Did you know that you may qualify for the Amazon Prime Discounted program?
 Prime is just $5.99 per month for qualifying customers in select U.S. government assistance programs, such as holders of an EBT card.
 If you receive assistance, sign up using this link for the free trial and more info on how to receive the discount and start saving on your online shopping.

 While you’re at it, consider switching to a cheaper cell phone service like Republic Wireless.
 With Republic Wireless, you can get a cell phone plan starting at $15 per month.
 You can learn more about Republic Wireless here.

 Further Reading: 12 Ways to Trick Yourself Into Saving More Money

-Punching the paycheck to paycheck cycle in the throat won’t be easy, but dang it, it’s possible and you’re going to get through this!
+Punching the paycheck to paycheck cycle in the throat won’t be easy, but it’s possible and you’re going to get through this!
 Just follow the steps above and get ready to see the magic happen.

 Your budget is going to tell you where to send your money.
-Your savings goal is going to give you a vision and your new savings account is going to hold all of your paper.
+Your savings goal is going to give you a vision and your new savings account is going to hold all of your coins.